How to Dehydrate Sweet Potatoes in a Food Dehydrator: Important Things You Should Know

 1. Naturally, the very first thing that you would need to do is to wash the sweet potatoes.
 It is advisable to use water and a vegetable scrubber in order to remove the dirt from its skin.
 Before putting it in the dehydrator, pat it dry with a clean towel.
 Also, avoid unnecessary touches to lessen the transfer of oils from our skin to the sweet potato.

 2. After the sweet potatoes are cleaned, prepare your sharp knife to cut it into thin slices.
 You may also use a mandolin to ensure that each slice is as thick as the others, which means they will dehydrate at the same time.
+If you plan to bake sweet potatoes before dehydrating them, preheat oven before placing the sweet potatoes on a baking tray lined with parchment or a silicone mat.
+Arrange the sweet potato slices in a single layer on the baking tray for even drying.

 3. Steam or blanch the sweet potatoes until they are tender when poked using a fork.
 The color should turn brighter than it was before.
 If you are making shredded sweet potatoes, then there is no need to steam or blanch them.
 You can also choose to soak it in a bowl full of room temperature water.
+Cooked sweet potatoes can be used to make sweet potato bark or pudding; for these, you can mash the cooked sweet potatoes to achieve a smooth consistency.

 4. Dry each piece of sliced sweet potatoes using a clean paper towel.
 Make sure that they are completely dry before you put them in the food dehydrator.